Learn More About Paul Romer

 Even as frictions related to globalization threaten foreign trade and America’s ability to compete, Romer remains remarkably optimistic on this front as well.
 Drawing on his Nobel Prize-winning research on technological innovation, he makes a compelling case for why the best is yet to come, and how the trends that have enabled the current challenges can be harnessed to create future opportunities.

 “It really is [about] the global macroeconomics of the tension between the restraining force of scarce resources and the positive force that can come from discovery and innovation,” he remarked during his Nobel Prize acceptance speech.
 “It’s the balance of these two that will determine our fate.”

 # # #

-Nobel Prize Laureate and New York University Professor of Economics and Law Paul Romer is a globally recognized leader in his field.
+Nobel Prize Laureate Paul Romer is a globally recognized leader in his field.
 Named one of America’s 25 most influential people by TIME magazine, Romer is the leading speaker on the connection between regulation, innovation and growth.
-He is founder of NYU’s Urbanization Project and serves on the board of trustees for the Carnegie Endowment for the Advancement of Teaching.
+A former NYU professor, he founded the school’s Urbanization Project and serves on the board of trustees for the Carnegie Endowment for the Advancement of Teaching.
 He is also a member of the board of directors for Community Solutions, a national not-for-profit organization dedicated to strengthening communities and ending homelessness.
 As an entrepreneur, he and his team at Aplia pioneered the connection between online tools and higher education.

 Paul Romer is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.